 Crossing the bridge to the eastern side, you will find more of the city’s treasures within the cobbled alleys and winding roads.

-Girona and Costa Brava Tour of Spain from Barcelona
+Girona and Costa Brava Small-Group Tour with Hotel Pickup

 Duration: 10 hours